 I’ve been enjoying my recently discovered love for soups and it’s been fun to experiment with flavours.
 Don’t get me wrong I’ve been cooking soups since I was a teenager.
 After all I grew up in a Russian family but I never learned to truly appreciate soups until adulthood.

 That might be because as an adult I started exploring different flavours and cuisines, which led me to so many delicious soup recipes from all over the world.
-This Mulligatawny soup is one of them.
+This mulligatawny soup is one of them.

 Of course, soup is not traditional to Indian cuisine and mulligatawny was developed from something else entirely.
 Originally it was just a thin sauce served over rice but over time got bulked up with vegetables and meat to accommodate the British taste.

-Seriously though, the soup can take a lot ingredients as long as it’s got the non-negotiables.
+This soup can take a lot ingredients as long as it’s got the non-negotiables.

 - red split lentils (moong dal)